TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 You only have to explicitly enable what you need, as each service is disabled by default.
 Other settings have meaningful defaults as well.
 So you can also remove the services you don't need.

-All configuration settings are documented [here](./Configuration.md).
+All configuration settings for the `platys-modern-data-platform` platform stack are documented [here](./../platform-stack/modern-data-platform/documentation/Configuration.md).

 ## Step 3: Generate the platform

 Now we are ready to generate the platform.
-Still in the `kafka-plaform-example` folder, run the following command:
+In the `kafka-plaform-example` folder, run the following command:

 ```
 platys gen